open-source-labs/Chronos/examples/kubernetes/README.md

 **Note**: If you run into `Permission denied` error, try run this command: `chmod +x [the_file_name]` in the terminal and re-run `./setup.sh`.

-2. In your browser, go to `localhost:32000`.
-You can see the Grafana login page if you setup step 1 correctly.
-Use `admin` as both username and password to login.
-You can change the password after login.
+2. Open your web browser and navigate to `localhost:32000`.
+If you've correctly completed step 1 of the setup, you'll be directed to the Grafana login page.
+Use `admin` for both the username and password to log in.
+You can update the password after logging in if needed.

 3. Navigate to `Home -> Administration -> Service accounts`, then click `Add service account` to create an service account.
 Be sure to choose `Admin` as the role.
 Then click `Add service account token`, hit `generate`, you are done!
 Remember this token, you will be using this token to access Grafana HTTP API programmatically.